jingwora/C-Tutorial/README.md

 | w+   | read and write, truncates file |
 | a+   | read and write, append file    |

+### Header files

+- A header file is a list of function, variable and macro definitions that can be included and used in different files.

+- .h filename extensions

 ## Library

 - \#include